FabricMC/fabric-docs/develop/loom/index.md

 Loom provides utilities to install Minecraft and mods in a development environment so that you can link against them with respect to Minecraft obfuscation and its differences between distributions and versions.
 It also provides run configurations for use with Fabric Loader, Mixin compile processing and utilities for Fabric Loader's jar-in-jar system.

 Loom supports _all_ versions of Minecraft, even those not officially supported by Fabric API, because it is version-independent.
+When using obfuscated versions of the game, including all releases before 26.1, the [Fabric Loom Remap](./remapping) plugin is used.

 ::: warning IMPORTANT